survive-the-century/survive-the-century/book/text/chapter_high-tech-1-5-mitigation.md

 - [Hmm… maybe let’s keep some kind of planetary defence system in place, just in case.](chapter_disband-the-militaries.html){:data-js-var="js-var-military-yes"}
 {:.choice-options}

-> Carbon capture technologies aim to clean the air by filtering pollution out and storing it, usually underground.
+> Carbon capture and storage technologies aim to remove carbon dioxide pollution from the air and store it where it can't re-enter the atmosphere, usually underground.
+Many of these technologies are still energy-intensive and expensive, and none are yet able to work at the large scales that would be needed to stabilize the climate.
 {:.infobox}